STEAM Education

 At MPFS, the acronym STEAM stands for the cross-curriculum study of science, technology, engineering, art, and math.
 In the past decade, growth in jobs that require this kind of collaborative, interdisciplinary thinking have been growing at three times the rate of non-STEAM fields.
 This kind of education cultivates curious, creative, and capable life-long learners prepared to succeed in whatever field they choose.

-From fun with robotics across grades, dissecting owl pellets in kindergarten, computer programming basics in 1st grade, exploring rocks and minerals in third grade, and brain science in middle school, teachers tackle these subjects with a collaborative approach.
+From fun with robotics across grades, dissecting owl pellets in kindergarten, computer programming basics in first grade, exploring rocks and minerals in third grade, and brain science in middle school, teachers tackle these subjects with a collaborative approach.